rezanikfal/Tutorials/Angular/Interceptor.md

 - By default, web browsers enforce the Same-Origin Policy (SOP).
 - CORS is a security feature implemented by web browsers that allows or restricts web applications running at one origin (domain) to request resources from a different origin.
 ### withCredentials
-- The ```withCredentials``` option is particularly useful when the backend service requires authentication.
-  - To handle CORS, setting withCredentials to true tells the browser to include credentials with requests to a different origin.
-  - If your backend uses cookies for authentication or session management, you need ```withCredentials: true```
-### withCredentials
 - Cross-origin requests **don't** send cookies by default (security default).
 - `withCredentials: true` tells the browser to include cookies (and other credentials: basic auth, TLS client certs) on a cross-origin request.
 ```typescript